Interested in getting a better understanding of sexual polarity? My story below is a real-life example of polarity at work…

 The next three years, I spent mourning our relationship and trying to understand what happened and what we could have done.
 One of the best insights I got came from a spiritual teacher David Deida and his work on sexual polarity.

-Sexual polarity refers to the chemistry, tension, or charge between people with opposite energies: masculine and feminine, yang and yin.
+Sexual polarity refers to the chemistry, tension, or charge between people with opposite energies: feminine and masculine, yin and yang.
 This idea is based on the premise that everyone has feminine and masculine energy within them.
 Most of the time, people have a preference for one of these energies sexually.
 More polarity there is between you and your partner, meaning more masculine is one of you and more feminine another – more chemistry you’ll experience.
 People with feminine essence prefer to be ravished, taken (sexually), while those with the masculine one feel at home taking charge and being “the ravisher.”

 You can think of Feminine being the ocean while Masculine being the ship.
 The ocean might be calm and pleasant one moment only to turn rough and stormy the next.
 But if it’s a good ship, it is steadily going towards its destination regardless.
 It knows that the ocean is chaotic by nature, and it’s pointless to hold it against it.